|Early Voting |

 Early Voting provides a convenient alternative to traditional Election Day voting.

-Early Voting is available for an 8-day period before an election that contains County, State or Federal races.
+Early Voting begins no later than 10 days before the election, and may begin up to 15 days before the election that contains state or federal races.
 The Supervisor of Elections will offer early voting in the main or branch office of the Supervisor.
-The Supervisor may also designate any city hall or public library facility as an early voting site; however, if so designated, the site must be geographically located so as to provide all voters in the county an equal opportunity to cast a vote, insofar as is practicable.
+The Supervisor may also designate any city hall, permanent public library facility, fairground, civic center, courthouse, county commission building, stadium, convention center, government-owned community center as an early voting site; however, if so designated, the site must be geographically located so as to provide all voters in the county an equal opportunity to cast a vote, insofar as is practicable.

 You are required to present acceptable picture and signature identification before voting.
 If you do not present proper identification, you will be required to vote a provisional ballot.
-A Florida Driver's License, a Florida Identification Card, United States passport and numerous other forms of picture identification will be accepted by election officials.
+A Florida Driver's License, a Florida Identification Card, United States passport, debit or credit card, military or student ID, retirement center or neighborhood association ID, or public assistance ID will be accepted by election officials.
 You may use two forms of identification to meet this requirement.

 Florida Law requires voters to present current and valid picture and signature identification as prescribe by law.
 If the elector fails to furnish the required identification, the elector shall be allowed to vote a provisional ballot.
 FS 101.043